f-espinoza/portfolio/README.md

 # Portfolio

 Personal portfolio.
 Showing some of my skills in different tools.
-Here you will find code for SQL, Python and R.
+Here you will find code for SQL, Power Bi, Python and R.

 ## You can find me in other platforms: